-Definition: Operational risks are risks of loss and/or opportunity gain foregone resulting from inadequate or untried internal processes, human error and systems' malfunction, fraud or from external events.
-Most organizations like MUA Group accept that their people and processes will inherently incur errors and contribute to ineffective operations.
+Definition: Operational risks are risks of loss and/or the opportunity gain foregone resulting from inadequate or untried internal processes, human error and system malfunctions, fraud or from external events.
+Most organizations such as MUA accept that their people and processes will inherently incur errors and contribute to ineffective operations.
 In evaluating operational risk, practical remedial steps should be emphasized in order to eliminate exposures and ensure successful responses.